aamishhussain23/techStax-task/README.md

 To get started with this project, follow these steps:

-Clone the repository: `git clone https://github.com/aamishhussain23/techStax-task.git` Navigate to Project Directory `cd WorkFlow-Designer` Install the dependencies: `npm install`
+Clone the repository: `git clone https://github.com/aamishhussain23/techStax-task.git` Navigate to Project Directory `cd techStax-task` Install the dependencies: `npm install`